-ClearType is a technology for displaying computer fonts so that they appear clear and smooth.
+ClearType is a technology for displaying fonts so that they appear clear and smooth.
 ClearType makes on-screen text more detailed and easier to read for long periods of time.
-The ClearType tuner is a wizard-like tool that helps you choose how to best display text on your screen to suit your own preferences and work best with your hardware.
+The ClearType tuner is a tool that helps you choose how to best display text on your screen to suit your own preferences and work best with your hardware.
 Windows 7 automatically ensures your monitor or monitors are running in the most optimized resolution.

 Going Mobile

 Today’s connected world is also a very mobile one.
-More people take their computers with them when they leave the home than ever before, and it’s easier for them to connect to the Internet no matter where they go.
-In 2007, mobile PCs accounted for 42% of all computer shipments.
-By 2009 more than 50% of all PC shipments are expected to be mobile PCs.
-Windows 7 optimizes your experience on the go by keeping you connected no matter where you are, helping your battery last longer, and making it easier for you to get things done on your mobile PC.
-Tablet PCs are easier to use in more languages, and Windows 7 recognizes math expressions so taking notes in your algebra class is a breeze.
-And you’ll be confident that your data is safe, because Windows 7 uses advanced encryption to protect sensitive information on mobile PCs and external storage devices.
+More people take their computers with them when they leave the home more than ever before, and it’s easier for them to connect to the Internet no matter where they go.
+In 2007, mobile PCs accounted for 42% of all computer purchases.
+By 2009, more than 50% of all PC purchases are expected to be mobile PCs.
+Windows 7 optimizes your experience on the go by:

+Keeping you connected no matter where you are

+Helping your battery last longer

+Providing more languages for Tablet PCs

+Including the capability to Windows 7recognize math expressions (so taking notes in algebra class is a breeze)

+Instilling confidence that your data is safe because Windows 7 uses advanced encryption to protect sensitive information on mobile PCs and external storage devices

 Better Tablet PC

-With Windows 7, using your mobile PC as a tablet for writing can be a core part of your experience.
-Windows 7 improves the pen experience and recognizes your handwriting with greater accuracy and speed.
+Windows 7 improves the Tablet PC pen experience and recognizes your handwriting with greater accuracy and speed.
 You’ll also find support for more languages.
-For greater input speed, the Text Input Panel offers predictive text to help you quickly complete your entry.
+For greater input speed, the Text Input Panel (TIP) offers predictive text to help you quickly complete your entry.
 Handwriting accuracy is improved with personalization in all languages, custom dictionaries, and breakthroughs in East Asian recognition.
-A great interaction model makes it easier to read text on the small high-resolution screens that are common on many mobile PCs today.
+A great interaction model makes it easier to read text on the small, high-resolution screens that are common on many Tablet PCs today.

 Text Prediction for Soft Keyboard